 • Far better organisational power than just using Paclets and single .m or .wlPackage files.
 It enables to establish roles, identify responsibilities, and code cleaner.

 • Being able to use ADT pseudo class "strong types" in argument patterns for functions is way, way easier for me than just using regular patterns.
 Don't leave home without it.
-And no, you won't lose the power of Wolfram Language patterns, I'll show you exactly how as we go.
+And no, you won't lose the power of Wolfram Language Patterns, I'll show you exactly how as we go.

 • I have some terrific new quick help utilities and development utilities that work not just with the ADTs, but with any expression, such as nice UpValues (including ADT-Method) searching, extraction ADT-Methods signatures, and more.
 Makes Notebooks even more fun.